ushahidi/docs.ushahidi.com/install/installing-on-linux.md

 can be anything; we will use `ushahidi` for both in this example:

 ```
-CREATE DATABASE ushahidi;
+CREATE DATABASE ushahidi_db;
-GRANT ALL ON ushahidi.* to ushahidi@localhost IDENTIFIED BY 'set-a-custom-password-here';
+GRANT ALL ON ushahidi_db.* to ushahidi_user@localhost IDENTIFIED BY 'ushahidi-db-password';
 quit;
 ```